 The Children’s Trust Fund (CTF) is Missouri’s foundation for child abuse prevention.
 CTF was created by the Missouri General Assembly in 1983 as a 501c(3) non-profit organization whose purpose is to prevent and/or alleviate child abuse and neglect.
-Located within the Missouri Office of Administration, CTF is governed by a twenty-one member Board of Directors, seventeen of whom are appointed by the Governor and confirmed by the Missouri Senate.
+Located within the Missouri Office of Administration, CTF is governed by a seventeen member Board of Directors, thirteen of whom are appointed by the Governor and confirmed by the Missouri Senate.

 CTF’s primary function is to fund child abuse and neglect prevention programs throughout the state that focus on the following areas:

-- Home visitation for parents
+- Home visiting

-- School-based prevention education
+- Child fatality prevention

-- Sexual abuse prevention education
+- Child sexual abuse prevention

 Public Education and Awareness